BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_03.md

 Outside, you'll find a Meteor Grunt to the right.

-**Meteor Grunt Simon.
-Field: No Field**
-- Mudbray, Lv.
-19, Serious Nature, IVs: 10
-- Grimer-Alola, Lv.
-21, Serious Nature, IVs: 10
+!battle(["Simon", :MeteorGrunt, 1])

 To the left, grab a hidden *Super Potion*.
-At night you can fight a cop.
+At night only, you can fight a cop.

-**Police Officer Joe.
-Field: No Field**
-- Growlithe, Lv.
-23, Serious Nature, IVs: 10
-- Growlithe, Lv.
-23, Serious Nature, IVs: 10
+!battle(["Joe", :PoliceOfficer, 0])

 Enter the building here.

-**Hotshot Ross.
-Field: No Field**
-- Spewpa, Lv.
-19, Serious Nature, IVs: 10
-    - Tackle
-    - Harden
-    - Protect
-- Metapod, Lv.
-19, Serious Nature, IVs: 10
-    - Tackle
-    - Harden

-**Street Rat Morrison.
-Field: No Field**
-- Kricketune, Lv.
-22, Serious Nature, IVs: 10
+!battle(["Ross", :COOLTRAINER_Male, 0])

+!battle(["Morrison", :StreetRat, 0])

-Exit through the top, where you'll find a Pokémon Center as well as a hidden *Antidote* and *Ether*.
+Exit through the top right, where you'll find a Pokémon Center as well as a hidden *Antidote* and *Ether*.
 During a clear morning or day, you can talk to an **Emolga** to battle and catch it.

-Head back down into the building below and exit to the left.
+Head back down into the building below the Pokemon Center and exit to the left.
 Pick up a hidden *Pecha Berry* and continue into the next building.

-**Meteor Grunt Tara.
-Field: No Field**
-- Venipede, Lv.
-20, Serious Nature, IVs: 10
-- Golbat, Lv.
-21, Serious Nature, IVs: 10
+!battle(["Tara", :MeteorGrunt_090, 1])

 Head outside at the bottom.